HelloChatterbox/dev_documentation/docs/skill-development/voice-user-interface-design-guidelines/design-process.md

 ---
 description: >-
-  At Mycroft we are advocates for a User Centered Design or Design Thinking approach.
+  At Chatterbox we are advocates for a User Centered Design or Design Thinking approach.
 ---